djipco/surface-scanmeister/README.md

 npm install
 ```

+#### Configuration

 A few parameters will probably need to be changed.
+Open `surface-scanmeister/config/config.js`
-Open `config/config.js` in the Geany
-editor to change some options:
+in the Geany text editor to change some options:

-* in 'tcp" mode (default), you must set the IP address and port of the computer that will
+* in 'tcp" mode (default), set the correct IP address and port of the computer that will
-  receive the files (typically: TouchDesigner).
+  receive the files over TCP (typically: TouchDesigner).

 * The remote address of the computer receiving OSC updates must be set (typically:
   TouchDesigner).